uyuni-project/tetra/README.md

 # tetra – builds RPMs for Java software

-`tetra` is a set of tools to help you build RPM packages for Java projects.
+`tetra` is a tool to help you build RPM packages for Java projects.

-Packaging of Java projects is sometimes hard because build tools like Maven partially overlap with distro tools like RPM in functionality.
+Packaging of Java projects is sometimes hard - mainly because build tools like Maven partially overlap with distro ones like RPM.

-This tool's goal is to drastically simplifies packaging.
+See [MOTIVATION.md](MOTIVATION.md) for further information.

 ## Installation